-City & State’s Protecting New York summit will offer industry executives, public sector leaders and academics the opportunity to share ideas about how to discuss New York’s security strategy from elections to community policing and the tools needed to be recognized as a national leader in homeland security and emergency management.
+City & State’s Protecting New York Summit will offer industry executives, public sector leaders and academics the opportunity to discuss all aspects of New York’s security strategy, from securing infrastructure, to cybersecurity and disaster management.
 The full-day event brings insights and perspectives across industries within New York’s public safety and security initiatives and programs.

 2019 Protecting New York Summit